mmha/efiraytracer/README.md

 Building it
 -----------

 You need a Linux with a `x86_64-w64-mingw32-g++` cross compiler, GNU efilib and CMake.
-The build system will produce a EFI executable.
+The build system will produce an EFI executable.

 Create a `build` directory as usual, but select the CMake Toolchain for the UEFI target.
 Then build it using `make`:
 ```bash